 Han Lian Cao

 Other names for Han Lian Cao include Eclipta prostrate, False Daisy and King of Hair.
-In spite of the hair reference, no proof for hair growth could be located.
+Despite the hair reference, no proof for hair growth could be located.

 Borage (Borago officinalis) is a plant that grows in various places on Earth.
 The seeds of borage contain the omega-6 fatty acid, gamma-linolenic acid (GLA).